Skip to Content

 A female horse becomes a mare once she reaches adulthood — the exact age depends on the context.
 In general equine use and most breed registries, including AQHA, a female horse is a mare when she turns four.
 In Thoroughbred racing, the cutoff is five — that’s the standard in race condition books and Jockey Club records.
 Either way, the word comes from the Old English meare and has described an adult female horse for centuries.
 If you’re asking what do you call a female horse once she’s grown, mare is always the right answer.

 Mares are used for everything a male horse is used for — racing, ranch work, trail riding, and competition at the highest levels of sport.
 I’ve raced and ridden mares my whole career.
-They can be as competitive and capable as any horse on the property, and the best ones will let you know exactly what they think about the situation.
-That’s not a flaw — it’s usually a sign of intelligence.
+They can be as capable as anything in the barn, and the best ones will let you know exactly what they think about the situation — which is usually a sign of intelligence, not a problem.

-Diamond Country five-year-old mare leaving the paddock at Fair Grounds heading to the track
+Diamond Country, my five year old mare leaving the paddock at the Fair Grounds heading to the starting gates.

 Diamond Country leaving the paddock at Fair Grounds — five years old, a mare by every definition.
-She won that afternoon — nice trip, everything went right.
+She won that afternoon.

 Broodmare and Dam: Breeding Terms